vbswarmdetection/data_collection/README.md

 Some inital data alanysis of the audio file 0185.mp3

-Filtering between 100-1000 Hz and normalising the audio, may maintain the subjectic sound of the swarm.
+Filtering between 100-1000 Hz and normalising the audio, may maintain the sound of the swarm.

 - Frequency spectrum plot